Disciplinary Policy

 For the benefit of the employee and the Council, any investigation must be concluded within a reasonable timescale.
 If there is a delay in completing the investigation, it is the responsibility of the Investigating Officer to regularly update the employee or their representatives on the progress of the investigation.

-Once the Investigating Officer has gathered all the relevant facts and reviewed the evidence, a report should be drafted to the Clerk (or Staffing Committee) recommending one of the following:
+Once the Investigating Officer has gathered all the relevant facts and reviewed the evidence, a report should be drafted to the Clerk (or HR Committee) recommending one of the following:

 • Take no further action and inform the employee accordingly;